 Despite it all we’ve tried our very best to stay in good humor.
 Our kitchen is now “romantic” with the lighting of a Parisian bistro.
 What with the shower and bidet perfectly configured to deliver water to the bathroom floor, it’s pretty easy to clean!

 It’s one thing to endure all of the mental stress that comes with moving to Italy in the time of COVID.
 It’s another thing entirely to be coping with them without any of the comforts of home.
 Like a working oven.
-One backflash and my eyelashes warned me not to try that again!
+One flash and my eyelashes warned me not to try that again!

-Our new home, cannot possible get finished fast enough.
+Our new home, cannot possibly get finished fast enough.
 Thankfully we’re close.
 So close, we can smell the paint that went up next door today.
 Paint that I’ll be all too happy to share next week.

 Get Italian Home Renovation Blog Updates by Email:

 Renovating Bardonecchia is an Italian Home Reno blog series.
 Updates every Friday.